 CCS & IRS Value at Risk – Model Requirements

 Our first requirement is an IRS valuation model.
-You can create a basic sheet that can be used to calculate the price or MTM of an interest rate swap.
+You can create a basic sheet to calculate the price or MTM of an interest rate swap.
 If you are new to this subject, please see the following posts for a quick refresher.

 Pricing Interest Rate Swaps – Process.
 Also, see MTM & Valuation of a simple Interest Rate Swap and Bootstrapping Zero and Forward Curves from treasury term structure data case studies for a step by step guide to building a basic valuation model in Excel.

 Note that the model uses a given day’s rate term structure to determine the par term structure.
-The zero curve is bootstrapped from this par term structure which in turn is used to calculate implied forward curve.
-The forward rates are used to determine the floating rates for each future reset date.
+Bootstrap the zero curve from this par term structure then use it to calculate the implied forward curve.
+Finally, use the forward rates to determine the floating rates for each future date of reset.
 The difference between the present values of cash flows of the receiving leg and that of the paying leg is the value or MTM of the instrument.

 The specification of the interest rate swap that we are using for this case study are as under:

 Figure 3 IRS CCS VaR Historical Simulation – IRS Specification

 CCS & IRS Value at Risk – Setting the model up for an MTM run using historical rates